John Rabe Communication Centre

 The John Rabe Communication Centre is an information centre and museum in Heidelberg, which was founded by Thomas Rabe with the ambition of the documentation of the life of John Rabe.
-With the help of the diaries of John Rabe it should set a base for the communication of international understanding, particularly between China and Japan.
+With the help of the diaries of John Rabe it will set a base for the communication of international understanding, particularly between China and Japan.

 Background

+The information centre and museum was founded in 2002 in Heidelberg, Baden-Württemberg, Germany by Thomas Rabe and his wife.